yasuflatland-lf/damascus/README.md

 3. If you've already installed damascus, uninstall it first with ```jpm remove damascus```.
 Then install it with ```jpm install ./damascus.jar```.

 ### IDE settings
-Damascus is including lombok libraly, so you need to configure annotations of lombok to be properly working and complied on IDEs.
+Damascus is including lombok library, so you need to configure annotations of lombok to be properly working and complied on IDEs.
 Here are how to apply lombok to Eclipse / IntelliJ
 ##### Eclipse
 1. Download lombok https://projectlombok.org/download
 2. double click ```lombok.jar``` and select the directory where ```eclipse.exe``` exist
-3. Run ```gradle eclipse``` at the project directory and restart IDE, and right click on the project and display context mene, and choose ```gradle > Refresh gradle project```
+3. Run ```gradle eclipse``` at the project directory and restart IDE, and right click on the project and display context name, and choose ```gradle > Refresh gradle project```
-4. Java files will be displaed properly without errors.
+4. Java files will be displayed properly without errors.
 ##### IntelliJ
 1. ```Preferences - Plugins``` and search Lombok.
 Install the Lombok plugin.
-2. ```Preferences - Build, Execution, Deployment - Complier - Annotation Processors``` and check ```Enable annotation processing```
+2. ```Preferences - Build, Execution, Deployment - Compiler - Annotation Processors``` and check ```Enable annotation processing```

 ### Bug reports / Enhancement requests
 In terms of bugs, please post Github issues or send me a PR.
 In terms of a Enhancement request, please post a issue.
 Contribution is always welcome!